rwstorer/sdevclass/content/classes/SVAD230/module05.md

 Read [Identity and Access Management (IAM)](https://www.imperva.com/learn/data-security/iam-identity-and-access-management/) on imperva.

 What is an identity solution?
 Why does your company need one?
+Which one would you recommend to your boss and why?

 ### Microsoft Entra ID